 If you decide to rent a car, don’t leave any valuables unattended in your car, including the trunk.
 A common scam is to puncture your car tires.
 When you pull over, some people will come and “offer help”.
 They then try and divert your attention while one of them takes off with your belongings.
 Keep driving if possible and pull over where there are more people around.
 A gas station, police station, or restaurant are all safe places to pull over.

 A similar trick is to gently bump the back of your car in attempt to get you to pull over.
 In this case, do not stop.
 Simply continue on to a safe place.

 Traditional cuisine (comida tipica) and international cuisine are prevalent in any area of Costa Rica.
 Typical Costa Rican food is simple but delicious.
 Costa Rica has a plethora of fresh fruits and vegetables which can be found at farmer’s markets across the country.
 Many spices and herbs are used in typical food, the most common of which is a famous sauce known as Salsa Lizano.

-The most common breakfast of choice for Ticos is Gallo Pinto, the national dish of rice, black beans, onions, red pepper, and cilantro.
-This is usually served with eggs either sunny side up or scrambled, bread with butter or “natilla,” which is similar to sour cream, a cup of coffee and/or a cup of fresh juice.
+The most common breakfast of choice for Ticos is Gallo Pinto.
+It is the national dish of rice, black beans, onions, red pepper, and cilantro.
+This is usually served with eggs either sunny side up or scrambled, bread with butter or “natilla,” which is similar to sour cream.
+It is accompanied by a cup of coffee and/or a cup of fresh juice.